Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 {linenos=off}
 <<[.babelrc config](code_samples/env/babelrc)

-I imagine this file is something most people copy paste from the internet, but the basic rundown is that for the `development` environment, we're loading the `react-transform` plugin and enabling two different transforms.
+I imagine this file is something most people copy-paste from the internet, but the basic rundown is that for the `development` environment, we're loading the `react-transform` plugin and enabling two different transforms.

 The first one, `react-transform-hmr`, enables hot loading.
 The second, `react-transform-catch-errors`, uses `redbox-react` to show us errors thrown by the compiler.
 This makes keeping an eye on the console less important.
-That gives us one less window with which to convern ourselves.
+That gives us one less window with which to concern ourselves.

 We don't want either of those in production, so we'll leave the `production` environment without config.
 Defaults are enough.